Aliases for CD58 Gene

 GeneCards Summary for CD58 Gene

 CD58 (CD58 Molecule) is a Protein Coding gene.
-Diseases associated with CD58 include cortical thymoma and epithelial malignant thymoma.
-Among its related pathways are Platelet activation, signaling and aggregation and Epstein-Barr virus infection.
-GO annotations related to this gene include receptor binding.
+Diseases associated with CD58 include Whipple Disease and Oral Lichen Planus.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include receptor binding.

 UniProtKB/Swiss-Prot for CD58 Gene

 Ligand of the T-lymphocyte CD2 glycoprotein.
 This interaction is important in mediating thymocyte interactions with thymic epithelial cells, antigen-independent and -dependent interactions of T-lymphocytes with target cells and antigen-presenting cells and the T-lymphocyte rosetting with erythrocytes.
 In addition, the LFA-3/CD2 interaction may prime response by both the CD2+ and LFA-3+ cells.